hashicorp/terraform-provider-kubernetes/docs/resources/network_policy_v1.md

 * `port` - (Optional) The port on the given protocol.
 This can either be a numerical or named port on a pod.
 If this field is not provided, this matches all port names and numbers.
 * `protocol` - (Optional) The protocol (TCP or UDP) which traffic must match.
 If not specified, this field defaults to TCP.
+* `end_port` - (Optional) The end_port indicates that the range of ports from port to endPort if set, inclusive, should be allowed by the policy.
+Cannot be defined if port is undefined or if port is defined as a named (string) port.

 ### `to`